 6 reasons you should invest in a solar system for your home in 2019

+Why invest in a solar system?
 Unless you’ve been living in a cave for the last few years, you would have noticed solar panels across many Australian homes and businesses.
-The reason for this is because first and foremost solar cuts your electricity bills substantially and systems pay for themselves within 3-5 years through lower bills.
+The reason for this is because first and foremost solar reduces your electricity bills substantially and systems can pay for themselves within 2-5 years through lowered bills.

 In case you need convincing that solar is a great idea, here are the 6 reasons you should invest in a solar system for your home in 2019: